 Hotels in Pinhão

-If you crave 5-star luxury and would rather be next to the Douro River and able to walk to wineries and restaurants, The Vintage House Hotel is for you.
+If you crave 5-star luxury and would rather be next to the Douro River and able to walk to wineries and restaurants, this hotel is for you.
 Recently renovated, this 18th century building offers every comfort you’d expect and overlooks the famous river, as does the outdoor pool.
 Check prices and availability

-If you enjoy modern minimalist decor, comfort and value for money, the 3-star hotel LBV House in Pinhão might suit you, and your budget, better.
+If you enjoy modern minimalist decor, comfort and value for money, this 3-star hotel in Pinhão might suit you, and your budget, better.
 There’s onsite parking, albeit a little tight, and you can walk to restaurants and the riverside.
 See photos and check prices

 With its inner walls lined with regional characters and facts in a modern-museum kind of way, Pousada de Barão de Forrester offers a sense of tradition amid contemporary facilities and a welcome glass of moscatel wine.
 Located in the town of Alijó on the outer edges of the Douro wine region, it’s less than 3 km from the wine village of Favaios.
 A scenic 25-minute drive brings you to Pinhão.
 Choose your room.